shoz-f/tfl_interp/README.md

 If you want to reuse the downloaded files in other applications, I recommend Method 2.

-In either method 1 or 2, the external modules required for Tensorflow lite are stored under "{your app}/_build/{target}/.cmake_build" according to the cmakelists.txt that comes with Tensorflow.
+In either method 1 or 2, the external modules required for Tensorflow lite are stored under their "_build/{target}/.cmake_build" according to the cmakelists.txt that comes with Tensorflow.

  [^1] Unfortunately, the ARM toolchain that comes with Nerves can not build Tensorflow lite.
 We need to get the toolchain recommended by the Tensorflow project.